robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 ## Disjoint Set ADT

-- Used to keep track of a dynamic collection of items in disjoint sets (e.g Kruskal)
+- Used to keep track of a dynamic collection of items in disjoint sets (e.g. Kruskal)
-- Each set is referred to by a handle, e.g a representative element from the set, or a hash ID.
+- Each set is referred to by a handle, e.g. a representative element from the set, or a hash ID.
 It doesn't matter as long as it is stable.

 ```java
 ADT DisjointSet {